cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ## Pre-requisites

-1. A running and cardano node - accesible through the cardano-cli command
+1. A running and cardano node - accesible through the cardano-cli command.
+This guide is written with cardano-cli v 1.26.1.
+Some commands may be subject to change.
 2. You have some knowledge in linux as to navigation between directories, creating and editing files as well as setting and inspecting variables via linux shell